heartsantor/office-lunch-menu-management/README.md

-Technologies used
+##Technologies used
-Features
+-React JS
+-MUI
+-Redux toolkit
+-TypeScript
+-Toastify

+##Features
-Database schema
+##Database schema
-Setup instructions for both backend and frontend Instructions on how to run the projects
+##Setup instructions for both backend and frontend
+##Instructions on how to run the projects